High blood pressure

 Need I say more?

-“Dana, your blood pressure is extremely low.
-Do you have a family history of heart disease?”
+“Dana, your blood pressure is extremely low.”

 “Dana, your heart rate is too low.”

 Within the very first hour that I spent researching the link between heart disease and hypothyroidism, I found over 300 recently published scientific studies.
 The hairs on my arms rose as I stopped and stared in shock at what I had discovered.
-The light bulb went off.
-I was hypothyroid and I was at high risk for a heart attack.

 In a study published in the Archives of Internal Medicine in 2008 entitled Thyrotropin Levels and Risk of Fatal Coronary Heart Disease, a Norwegian population-based cohort study known as The HUNT Study included 25, 313 participants (17, 311 women and 8,002 men) over an 8 year period.
 This study is particularly interesting because it looked at the effects of thyroid levels within the “normal” reference range.
 In this study, they defined the “normal” reference range as a TSH (thyroid stimulating hormone) of 0.50 to 3.5 mIU/L. Researchers concluded:1